balena-io-experimental/ngRange/README.md

 A simple AngularJS filter to allow range iteration in an ng-repeat directive.

+See an example (and view source to see the implementation)

 ## Why?

 Some times you need to have an ng-repeat do a given number of iterations that is not intrinsically tied to an object or array in the scope.
 This is an edge case not supported by AngularJS, so this module is a stand-in.